 - Add amenities and conveniences to existing passenger services to enhance rider experience.

-- Add more runs to the Piedmont and Carolinian (Raleigh to Charlotte) services to enhance mobility.
+- Add more frequencies to the Piedmont and Carolinian (Raleigh to Charlotte) services to enhance mobility.
 This can help connect people to jobs and educational opportunities across regions.
-These additional runs have excellent benefit to cost ratios.

 - Improve stations and maintain and/or replace equipment, such as locomotives and passenger cars.